Disability rights movement: United States

 Another significant protest related to disability rights was the Deaf President Now protest by the Gallaudet University students in Washington, D.C., in March 1988.
-The eight-day (March 6 – March 13) demonstration and occupation and lock-out of the school began when the Board of Trustees appointed a new hearing President, Elisabeth Zinser, over two Deaf candidates.
+The eight-day (March 6 – March 13) demonstration, occupation, and lock-out of the school began when the Board of Trustees appointed a new hearing President, Elisabeth Zinser, over two Deaf candidates.
 The students' primary grievance was that the university, which was dedicated to the education of people who are Deaf, had never had a Deaf president, someone representative of them.
 Of the protesters' four demands, the main one was the resignation of the current president and the appointment of a Deaf one.
-The demonstration consisted of about 2,000 student and nonstudent participants.
+The demonstration consisted of about 2,000 students and nonstudent participants.
 The protests took place on campus, in government buildings, and in the streets.
 In the end, all the students' demands were met and I. King Jordan was appointed the first Deaf President of the university.

 In 1990, the Americans with Disabilities Act became law, and it provided comprehensive civil rights protection for people with disabilities.
 Closely modeled after the Civil Rights Act and Section 504, the law was the most sweeping disability rights legislation in American history.
 It mandated that local, state, and federal governments and programs be accessible, that employers with more than 15 employees make "reasonable accommodations" for workers with disabilities and not discriminate against otherwise qualified workers with disabilities, and that public accommodations such as restaurants and stores not discriminate against people with disabilities and that they make reasonable modifications to ensure access for disabled members of the public.
-The act also mandated access in public transportation, communication, and in other areas of public life.
+The act also mandated access to public transportation, communication, and other areas of public life.

 The first Disability Pride March in the United States was held in Boston in 1990.
 A second Disability Pride March was held in Boston in 1991.
 There were no subsequent Disability Pride Marches/Parades for many years, until Chicago on Sunday, July 18, 2004.
 It was funded with $10,000 in seed money that Sarah Triano received in 2003 as part of the Paul G. Hearne Leadership award from the American Association of People with Disabilities.
 According to Triano, 1,500 people attended the parade.
 Yoshiko Dart was the parade marshal.